-above is a ladder diagram showing what is meant.
-The results are the same as the instruction method.
+Shown above is a ladder diagram showing what is meant.
+The results are the same as the single instruction method.

-would happen if the result had been greater than the value that could be stored in a memory location?
+What would happen if the result had been greater than the value that could be stored in a memory location?

-more is greater than 65535 (2^16=65536) it is too big to fit.
+Typically the memory locations are 16-bit locations.
+In plain words this means that if the number is greater than 65535 ($2^{16}=65536$) it is too big to fit.
 Then an overflow is gotten.

-Topically the plc turns on an internal relay that tells an overflow has happened.
-Depending the plc, different data would be in the destination location.
-(DM102 from example) Most put the remainder here.
+Typically the plc turns on an internal relay that tells an overflow has happened.
+Depending on the plc, different data would be in the destination location.
+(DM102 from example) Most PLCs put the remainder here.